ReshiAdavan/ReshiAdavan/README.md

 - Interests in Machine Learning and Distributed Systems
 - Seeking Part-time/Full-time internships -->

-I am a Computer Engineering student at the University of Waterloo, with a particular interest in machine learning and distributed systems.
+I'm Reshi, a Computer Engineering Student at the University of Waterloo, with a particular interest in machine learning and distributed systems.

 I see you stumbled upon my collection of tools I built over the past few years.
 Have a look around while you're here!